hakuch/zlist/README.md

 %%VERSION%%

-Zlist defines the type of a lazy list and many useful functions on it.
+Zlist defines a lazy list type and many useful functions for it.

 ## About